dalanicolai/dalanicolai/README.md

 [Spacemacs](https://www.spacemacs.org/) in particular.

 On this page you'll find an overview of my projects and activities.
-More information about me and my interests, you can find on [my (not, yet, very elaborate) blog](https://dalanicolai.github.io/notes/).
+More information about me and my interests, you can find on [my blog](https://dalanicolai.github.io/).
 As you will probably notice from the information below, I am a quite active contributor to Spacemacs and also you can often find me providing support at [Emacs stackexchange](https://emacs.stackexchange.com/users/26163/dalanicolai) and the